Page views 245733

 Daoist pilgrims visit a temple on Mount Tai, one of the five sacred mountains in Daoism

-Daoism is deeply intertwined with other branches of thought like Confucianism and Buddhism.
-Confucius is often believed to be a student of Lao Tzu.
-Similarly, some believe that when Lao Tzu disappeared, he travelled to India and Nepal and either taught or became the Buddha.
-Confucianist practices to this day not only respect Lao Tzu as a great philosopher but also try to follow many of his teachings.
+Daoism is deeply intertwined with two other branches of Eastern thought, Confucianism and Buddhism.
+Confucius is said by many to have been a student of Lao Tzu and Confucianist practices to this day not only respect Lao Tzu as a great philosopher but also try to follow many of his teachings.
+Similarly, some believe that when Lao Tzu disappeared, he travelled to India and Nepal and either taught or actually became the person we know today as the Buddha.

 640px-Huxisanxiaotu